mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 # Custom representation types

-TBD
+The library physical quantities and units library should work with any custom representation type.

-- improve safety
+Those can be used to:

-- provide additional info like measurement
+- improve safety (e.g., prevent overflows, restrict the range of accepted values, etc.),
-- linear algebra
+- provide additional information (e.g., not only a quantity value but also the uncertainty of the measurement),
-- minimal requirements
+- enable linear algebra usage.

-- representation type constraints
+As of right now, we have two other concurrent proposals to SG6 in this subject on the fly ([@P2993_PRE] and [@P3003_PRE]), we do not provide any concrete requirements or recommendations here.

-## Non-negative quantities
+Based on the results of discussions on the mentioned proposals, we will provide correct guidelines in the next revisions of this paper.

 # The affine space